 Cinebench is a free benchmarking tool used to evaluate the performance of CPUs and GPUs.
 It uses image rendering tasks to grade the capabilities of your system and provides reports based on real-world performance.

-This software stands out because of its ability to test the performance of high-end systems, some of which may be beyond the purview of regular benchmarking software.
+This software stands out because it can test the performance of high-end systems, some of which may be beyond the purview of regular benchmarking software.
 It is particularly useful for people involved in the content creation market, as it can help you determine the best components for building a high-end computer.

 Cinebench grades OpenGL and CPU through efficient rendering tests, which use your CPU’s available cores and stress it to its limits.
 This can be useful for identifying bottlenecks or potential issues with your system and optimizing its performance.
 Cinebench is available on most platforms and is completely free to use.